How to Write To Whom It May Concern Letter

 Researching the Recipient

 The most impactful way to start your letter is to address the recipient directly.
 LinkedIn serves as an invaluable tool for this purpose.
 According to the Employ Recruiter Nation Report, 41% of recruiters and talent acquisition professionals identify LinkedIn as their primary social platform for candidate search.
-You can use the company’s LinkedIn page to identify potential recipients, such as hiring managers or department heads.
+You can use the company’s LinkedIn page to identify potential recipients of recommendation letter, such as hiring managers or department heads.

 If LinkedIn doesn’t yield results, don’t stop there.
-Call the company directly and ask for the name of the appropriate contact.
+Call the company directly and ask for the name of the appropriate first contact person.
 This extra effort shows initiative and can set you apart from other applicants.

 Job Titles and Department Names